philippelt/netatmo-api-python/usage.md

 ```

- * Input : an authorization object (ClientAuth instance), an optional home name, an optional station name
+ * Input : an authorization object (ClientAuth instance), an optional home name, an optional station name or id

 Return : a WeatherStationData object.
 This object contains most administration properties of stations and modules accessible to the user and the last data pushed by the station to the Netatmo servers.